Josh O'Brien

-Joshua Manfred O'Brien (born 7 February 2003) is an Irish professional footballer who plays as a defender for USL Championship club Indy Eleven.
+Joshua Manfred O'Brien (born 7 February 2003) is an Irish professional footballer who plays as a defender or midfielder for USL Championship club Indy Eleven.

 Early life

 O'Brien was born in Dublin, but moved to the United States at ten weeks old due to a change in his father's job.
 O'Brien's father is Irish and his mother, Nicole, is German.
 O'Brien has four brothers; Aran represented Santa Clara University and Ethan played for the University of Notre Dame.
 O'Brien was educated at Eastside Catholic in Washington state and Archbishop Mitty in California.

 Career

 Youth career

 O'Brien began his career with the Crossfire academy, though moved to Northern California to join developmental team De Anza Force in 2020.
 He attended the University of Washington, but in 2021 put his studies on hold to join English Premier League club Watford on a one-year contract (with the option of a further year) following a successful trial.
 O'Brien had been recommended to the club by the brother of Northern Ireland international George Saville.
 O'Brien was released by Watford in the summer of 2022 and joined the development squad at Salford City of EFL League Two.